 But what people want more than the money-back guarantee is a support system that continues after they purchase the product.

-7. Continuing to Hold Their Interest
+7. Hold Their Interest

 Everyone is not going to buy from you the first time that you try to sell them something.
 Sales page conversions will happen, but they will be very low.
 In the offline world, it is much more likely that you have guaranteed purchases when people walk into the store, but even so when it comes to expensive things the rate of conversion is low.